aqaPayam/NakhBot/docs/domain/03-attributes.md

 * For `chat_unlock`, both users in the Match receive unlocked text-chat access, even though only one user paid.
 * Chat access checks must use `match_id` / ChatUnlock state, not `payer_user_id`.

+Liked By unlock rules:

+* A `liked_by_profile_unlock` is scoped to one receiver/liker pair.
+* `user_id` is the user who paid for or owns the unlock.
+* `target_user_id` is the liked-by profile user being unlocked.
+* `match_id` must be empty for `liked_by_profile_unlock`.
+* `expires_at` is required for `liked_by_profile_unlock`.
+* When the unlock expires, full profile access is removed.
+* If the original Like is still actionable, the Liked By card returns to locked state.
+* Expired Liked By unlocks remain as payment/audit history.
+* Liked By unlocks do not create Like, Match, or NotInterested records by themselves.

 ## 6. Nakh Attributes

 ### PendingNakh